rit-sse/slushbot/README.md

 After you set that up, run the bot

-*Note*: This bot needs to be publically accessable for the slash commands to work so open up the port or deploy it somewhere.

 * `npm install`
 * `npm start`

 If you go to your slack team, you should see the bot user is online and you are able to run the existing slash commands

+#### Local Testing

+So the bot needs to be publically accessable for the slash commands to work so open up the port or deploy it somewhere.
+Since that's annoying, I've set up a way to test your slash commands in your terminal. *NOTE*: This won't work for bot commands, but bot commands work in slack without the bot being publically accessable so actually test those in slack.

+* `SLACK_USER_ID='your user id' npm run test-bot`

 ### Creating a New Command